aalejandroaraujo/mhtp-plugins/mhtp-chat-woocommerce-v1.3.3-final/README.md

 ## Changelog

+### 1.4.0
+- Switched to the Botpress Cloud programmatic API with support for API keys.
+- Added new constants `MHTP_BOTPRESS_API_URL` and `MHTP_BOTPRESS_API_KEY`.
+- REST proxy now logs any unexpected HTTP status codes and prints the full Botpress response for debugging.
+- Requests are sent to `/converse/<WP user ID>` so each WordPress user has a unique conversation context.

 ### 1.3.5
 - Fixed 403 errors when sending messages by replacing the REST route permission callback with an anonymous function.
 A debug log entry now confirms the